We Don't Bundle, We Upsell: What an Ice Cream Shop Knows About Park Revenue

 If your booking system cannot do this, it is not costing you what you pay for the license.
 It is costing you everything you are not making on top.

-A system that leaves a good $10 per booking on the table is no bargain, however cheap the license looks.
+A system that leaves a good $12 per booking on the table is no bargain, however cheap the license looks.
+Seven weeks of one season, one activity pairing, online only, came to $26,189.
 Run that across a full season and you are no longer talking about software cost.
 You are talking about five figures of revenue you never earned, year after year.

 Nobody comes for the combo deal.
 But almost everyone takes the scoop of vanilla, if you ask at the right moment.